gvergnaud/ts-pattern/README.md

   .run()
 ```

-Executes the match case and return its result.
+Runs the pattern-matching expression and returns its result.

 #### Signature